-Only two brands in this category rise to the “best shaving cream” level in my opinion:
+Only three brands in this category rise to the “best shaving cream” level in my opinion:

-- Cremo Cream – Available in two scents (one targeted to men and one to women), Cremo Cream is reasonably widely available, found in many national drug store chains (such as Walgreens) and grocery stores, and it’s beginning to show up in “big box” outlets like Target and Walmart.
+- Cremo Cream – Available in four scents (the original scent with sort of a pina colada vibe, one for women, a Peppermint, Menthol and Tea Tree Oil version that I think is particularly excellent for the summer, and a new Coconut Mango scent), Cremo Cream is reasonably widely available, found in many national drug store chains (such as Walgreens) and grocery stores, and it’s beginning to show up in “big box” outlets like Target and Walmart though usually in just the original scent.
 HERE is Sharpologist’s review of Cremo Cream but you should be able to find a number of confirming reviews with a simple internet search.

 - Kiss My Face – Although perhaps not as commonly available as other mainstream products, you will generally find Kiss My Face “Moisture Shave” creams in the “natural” or “organic” areas of supermarkets and some specialty stores.
 It is available in a variety of scents and fragrance-free.